Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 ## Summary

-Math Dash helps kids master math facts (addition and subtraction facts, multiplication facts / times tables, division facts, number-bond style make-10/20/100 modes, doubles and halves, and square numbers) through quick, one-minute challenges while giving parents and teachers clear insight and control.
+Ready Steady Math helps kids master math facts (addition and subtraction facts, multiplication facts / times tables, division facts, number-bond style make-10/20/100 modes, doubles and halves, and square numbers) through quick, one-minute challenges while giving parents and teachers clear insight and control.

-**Our commitment to ethical engagement:** Math Dash is explicitly designed to support healthy digital habits, not to maximise screen time.
-We target 5-10 minute "Daily Dash" sessions, use only transparent and skill-based engagement mechanics, prohibit dark patterns and manipulative design, and keep parents in control of notifications and goals.
+**Our commitment to ethical engagement:** Ready Steady Math is explicitly designed to support healthy digital habits, not to maximise screen time.
+We target 5-10 minute quick sprint sessions, use only transparent and skill-based engagement mechanics, prohibit dark patterns and manipulative design, and keep parents in control of notifications and goals.
 See Section 8 for our complete ethical engagement framework.

 The business model combines:
 - **Free tier** for discovery
 - **One-time Core unlock** (US$6.99 Home / US$19.99 Teacher) for full game access
-- **Optional Math Dash Coach subscription** (US$2.99/month or US$23.99/year) for AI-powered parent guidance
+- **Optional Ready Steady Math Coach subscription** (US$2.99/month or US$23.99/year) for AI-powered parent guidance

 This model delivers accessible, family-friendly pricing while building sustainable recurring revenue to fund ongoing development.